 A piece of naan ripped in half so you can see the fluffy interior.

-Can you make naan dairy-free?
+Can I make naan without dairy?

 Yes, you can make this naan dairy-free by using plant-based butter and dairy-free plain yogurt.